Simple truths

 Residents were not part of planning for the growth of Riddells Creek - that turned out to be empty rhetoric.

-‘Living in the country’ is up for grabs.
+Indeed, it seems to me that ‘living in the country’ is up for grabs.
 A Melbourne template has been imposed on a rural town.
-Country towns are becoming urban playgrounds, where money buys lifestyle.
-Many new residents will be happy with the outer signifiers of country life - a view of the hills or the plains, a treed entrance to the estate – but that’s not what makes a town.
-It’s the people that make the town -another simple truth.
+That's happening in Gisborne, in Romsey, in Kyneton: country towns are becoming urban playgrounds, where money buys lifestyle.
+Many new residents will be happy with the outer signifiers of country life - a view of the hills or the plains, a treed entrance to the estate – but that’s not what makes a country town.

 Put these two things together - taking the time to talk, and making a contribution - and I think that's what people mean when they say Riddell is a friendly town.
+That friendliness has been born out of being a small place, a place no-one troubled themselves about.

-That friendliness was born out of being a small place.
-Riddells Creek used to be a place no-one much knew about, but now we're being sold as ‘country living.’
+Now we're being sold as ‘country living.’
 The developer will trick out the Amess estate with tidy roads and paths, pocket their cash and be gone, and we the residents will be left to do the rest of building the town.

-That's what Maree Scale and her fellow residents are doing in Rangeview Estate, as they turn a set of drainage basins the developer waled away from and the Shire ignored, into a proper park for families.
-It is the residents of the town who will have to keep pushing for the infrastructure the town needs - safe roads, safe footpaths, a well-organised centre to the town, sporting facilities, places for teens to hang out.
+The developer will move on, and it is the residents of the town who will keep pushing for the infrastructure the town needs - safe roads, safe footpaths, a well-organised centre to the town, sporting facilities, places for teens to hang out.

 So perhaps this should be our welcome to new residents…..

 “Welcome to Riddells Creek!
-We're a friendly town, but we're also a place where people contribute to the life of the town.
+We're a friendly town, and a place where people contribute to the life of the town.
 Once you unpack, it’s time to join in, to show up, as much as you can.
-Let’s make this a fabulous place to live!”

 Ross Colliver, Riddells Creek Landcare